Table of Contents

 You’ll notice a lot of the guitars on this list feature HPL back and sides.
 This is one way manufacturers can provide cheap guitars for beginners that are still good quality.
 Most all-solid wood acoustics start with $1,000.
 A good compromise is a solid wood top, and HPL back and sides.

 What is HPL and why should we care?

 HPL is short for High Pressure Laminate.
 HPL is formed by layering many thin pieces together to form one stronger solid piece of wood.
+Like a sandwich!
 Next, these layers of wood get combined at higher pressure than normal (or LPL) laminate.
 The result is a more solid and durable composite wood.